bonn0062/GSoD/absolute_beginners.rst

   [ 5  6  7  8]
   [ 9 10 11 12]]

-Use `.shape` if you want to quickly find the shape of your array:
+You can use `.shape` to quickly find the shape of your array:

 ::